-DOCUMENT REVIEWED RELEVANT KEY ASP ECTS IMPLICATIONS FOR MASTER PLAN Town of East Fremantle Strategic Community Plan strategy and pla ommunity Plan is a guiding principle anning document that sets the vision, objectives for the East Fremantle The Vision outlined in the plan, set by the Community and Council will need to be considered within the master (2017 - 2027) rection includes the vision, values and nderpin the identified priorities. plan development.
-Any new or redeveloped Vision: "Inclusiv e Community, balancing growth and infrastructure and/or services identified within the study will The following Pri nciples have been established: need to take into consideration the goals of the 1.
-Inclusive, Div verse and Connected Community Town.
-2. Natural Envi ronment Stewardship 3.
+DOCUMENT REVIEWED RELEVANT KEY ASP ECTS IMPLICATIONS FOR MASTER PLAN Town of East Fremantle Strategic Community Plan strategy and pla ommunity Plan is a guiding principle anning document that sets the vision, objectives for the East Fremantle The Vision outlined in the plan, set by the Community and Council will need to be considered within the master (2017 - 2027) 27) The strategic direction includes the vision, values and principles that underpin the identified priorities. nderpin the identified priorities. plan development.
+Any new or redeveloped infrastructure and/or services lifestyle". e Community, balancing growth and identified within the study will need to take into nciples have been established: consideration the goals of the Town. verse and Connected Community TOWI. ronment Stewardship 3.
 Balanced Gro owth, Valued Heritage and Unique Places 4.
-Transparent and Accountable Governance, with objectives, identified for each rategic Priorities have been established strategies and measures of success ch priority.
-Following outlines those most master plan development: Strategic Prioritie es: Social: "A soc community". ially connected, inclusive and safe Objective 1.1: Facilitate appropriate local services for the health and wellbeing of the community Strategies 1.1.1 Facilitate or partner to ensure a range of quality services are provided at a local level.
+Transparent and Accountable Governance, with objectives, identified for eac rategic Priorities have been established strategies and measures of success th priority.
+Following outlines those most master plan development: Strategic Prioritie 25: Social: "A soc community". ially connected, inclusive and safe Objective 1.1: Facilitate appropriate local services for the health and wellbeing of the community Strategies 1.1.1 Facilitate or partner to ensure a range of quality services are provided at a local level.
 Strategies 1.1.2 Strengthen the sense of place and belonging through inclusive community interaction and participation.
 Objective 1.2 Inviting open spaces, meeting places and recreational facilities.
 Strategies 1.2.1 Provision of adequate recreational, sporting and social facilities.
 Strategies 1.2.1 Activate inviting open spaces that encourage social connection.
 Success Measurement: Community perception of value of services, inclusiveness and wellbeing.

-DOCUMENT REVIEWED RELEVANT KEY ASP ECTS IMPLICATIONS FOR MASTER PLAN Built Environmer safe community" nt: "A socially connected, inclusive and Objective 3.3: Plan and maintain the Town's assets to ensure they are accessible, inviting and well connected.
+REVIEWED RELEVANT KEY ASP ECTS IMPLICATIONS FOR MASTER PLA Built Environment: "A socially connected, inclusive and safe community".
+Objective 3.3: Plan and maintain the Town's assets to ensure they are accessible, inviting and well connected.
 Strategies 3.3.2 Optimal management of assets within resource capabilities.
 Strategies 3.3.3 Plan and advocate for improved access and connectivity.
-Success Asset Sustainability Ratio Measurement: Asset Consumption Ratio Asset Renewal Funding Ratio river foreshore ment: "Maintaining and enhancing our and other green, open spaces with a nmental sustainability and community Objective 4.1: Conserve, maintain and enhance the Town's open spaces Strategies 4.1.1 Partner with stakeholders to actively protect, conserve and maintain the Swan River foreshore.
+Success Measurement: Asset Sustainability Ratio Asset Consumption Ratio Asset Renewal Funding Ratio river foreshore ment: "Maintaining and enhancing our and other green, open spaces with a nmental sustainability and community Objective 4.1: Conserve, maintain and enhance the Town's open spaces Strategies 4.1.1 Partner with stakeholders to actively protect, conserve and maintain the Swan River foreshore.
 Strategies 4.1.2 Plan for improved streetscapes, parks and reserves.
 Success Measurement: Community perception of value of the Town's conservation and management.
-Disability Access and Inclusion Plan (2016 - 2020) that the communicommunity for progress.
-The Town of East inclusive community for progress inclusive community functions, facilitic contracted) are of with disability, propportunities, rigother people in the Town of East disability are valuable a variety of and cultural life, that recognises in participation and for a richer community for progress in the community for a richer community for progress in the community for progres t Fremantle is committed to ensuring nity is an accessible and inclusive eople with disability, their families and the Fremantle interprets an accessible and nity as one in which all council es and services (both in-house and open, available and accessible to people roviding them with the same ghts and responsibilities enjoyed by all the community.
-It Fremantle recognises that people with used members of the community who of contributions to local, social, economic The Town believes that a community its diversity and supports the dinclusion of all of its members makes munity life.
-The PPRNRP site should be assessed for accessibility and any improvements recommended will be required to meet accessibility standards and improve access where possible.
+Disability Access and Inclusion Plan (2016 - 2020) management.
+The Town of East Fremantle is committed to ensuring that the community is an accessible and inclusive community for people with disability, their families and carers.
+The Town of East Fremantle interprets an accessible and inclusive community as one in which all council functions, facilities and services (both in-house and contracted) are open, available and accessible to people with disability, providing them with the same opportunities, rights and responsibilities enjoyed by all other people in the community.
+The Town of East Fremantle recognises that people with disability are valued members of the community who make a variety of contributions to local, social, economic and cultural life.
+The Town believes that a community that recognises its diversity and supports the participation and inclusion of all of its members makes for a richer community life.
+Outcomes and Strategies relevant to this master plan development are: The PPRNRP site should be assessed for accessibility and any improvements recommended will be required to meet accessibilit standards and improve acces where possible.